Food processor, mixer or blender?

 Stand mixers tend to be bigger and pricier than other food prep gadgets.
 Prices can range from £70 to £800, although they typically cost around £250.
 They can be a worthwhile investment for regular bakers, as they tend to do a better job of key baking tasks.

 The best models take the effort out of heavy-duty baking jobs, but some stand mixers leave lots of ingredients unmixed and struggle with kneading dough.
-Check our round-up of the best stand mixers to get a model that will produce perfect patisserie.
+Check our round-up of the to get a model that will produce perfect patisserie.

 Pros of hand mixers